Things to do

 There are a range of places to appreciate the creative flair of the town, from the arts focused festivals of Camp Creative, the Fine Music Festival, the Readers & Writers Festival, and the Screenwave International Film Festival.

-If you are headed to Coffs Harbour, you will find a large selection of galleries in the Coffs Coast Culture Guide.
+If you take a visit to Coffs Harbour, you will find a large selection of galleries in the Coffs Coast Culture Guide.